CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --db-volume-size=SIZE

-	The **--db-volume-size** option specifies the size of the database volume that will be created first.
+	This option specifies the size of the database volume that will be created first.
 The default value is  the value of the system parameter
 	**db_volume_size**, and the minimum value is 20M.
 You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.

 	The following example shows how to create a database named *testdb* and assign 512 MB to its first volume. ::